Vartapratikriya/api/README.md

 - `/`
   - This endpoint returns the version of the API and the status of the server.
 - `/articles/top`
-  - This endpoint returns the top articles in the data set.
+  - This endpoint returns the top keywords from the last scraped articles.
 - `/articles/headlines`
-  - This endpoint returns the headlines of the articles in the data set.
+  - This endpoint returns the latest scraped top headlines.
 - `/articles/categories`
   - This endpoint returns the articles in the specified category.
 The category can be specified by the `category` query parameter.